 Mondi Finance plc is a wholly-owned subsidiary of Mondi plc.
-The Company is a finance company with its principal activity being to provide financing and associated treasury services to companies within the Mondi Group (the "Group").
-There have been no significant changes in the Company's principal activities during the year and the directors do not envisage any significant changes in the foreseeable future.
-No dividend was declared or paid in 2023 (2022: none).
+The Company is a finance company with its principal activity being to provide financing and associated treasury services to companies within the Mondi Group.
+There have been no significant changes in the Company's principal activities during the year and the directors do not envisage any significant changes in the Company's activities in the foreseeable future.
+A dividend of €200 million was declared and paid in 2024 (2023: none).
 The directors have not recommended any further dividends.

 Finance costs are considered to be the only key performance indicator used by the directors and are monitored at a Group level.
-The Group's finance costs, which include the Company, are disclosed in the Group's Integrated report and financial statements (Note 6: Net finance costs), which do not form part of this report.
+The Group's finance costs, which include the Company's finance costs, are disclosed in the Group's Integrated report and financial statements (Note 6: Net finance costs), which do not form part of this report.
 The Company's directors believe that there are no other meaningful financial or non financial key performance indicators that are either necessary or appropriate to understand the business' development, performance or position of the Company's accounts.